jaya117/RISCV-HDP/week_0/README.md

   virtualization software.
 Here are the steps to open a VDI file in Windows using VirtualBox:

   <ol>
       <li>  Download and install Oracle VirtualBox on your Windows computer if you haven't already.
-You can
+You
-         download it from the official website: [https://www.virtualbox.org/wiki/Downloads]    </li>

-      b.
-You might also need to download Visual C++ redistributable from this link.

-      c.
-Launch VirtualBox and click on the "New" button to create a new virtual machine.

-      d.
-Fill up the details as shown in the image below.

-      e.
-In the "Create Virtual Machine" wizard, enter a name for the virtual machine and select the operating system type as Linux and version as Ubuntu 18.04 that matches the one installed in the VDI file you want to open.
-      f.
-On the next screen, allocate memory.Create a virtual hard disk.
-Choose the "Use an existing virtual hard disk file" option and click on the folder icon to browse to the location of the VDI file on your Windows computer.
-      g.
-Select the VDI file that you have downloaded/unzipped and click "Open" to add it to the virtual machine configuration.
-Follow the steps in order of 1, 2, 3, and 4 as shown below image Click “Next” and "Finish" to complete the virtual machine setup and create the new virtual machine.
-         Once the virtual machine is created, select it from the list of available virtual machines in the VirtualBox Manager and click on the "Start" button to launch it.
-      h.
-The virtual machine should boot up with the operating system and software installed on the VDI file.
-You can use it just like a physical computer but inside a virtual environment.

-         That's it!
-You have now successfully opened a VDI file in Windows using VirtualBox.
+            can download it from the official website: [https://www.virtualbox.org/wiki/Downloads] . </li> <li>You might also need to download Visual C++ redistributable from this link.</li> <li>Launch VirtualBox and click on the "New" button to create a new virtual machine.</li><li>Fill up the details as shown in the image below.</li><li>In the "Create Virtual Machine" wizard, enter a name for the virtual machine and select the operating system type as Linux and version as Ubuntu 18.04 that matches the one installed in the VDI file you want to open.</li><li>On the next screen, allocate memory.Create a virtual hard disk.
+Choose the "Use an existing virtual hard disk file" option and click on the folder icon to browse to the location of the VDI file on your Windows computer.</li><li>Select the VDI file that you have downloaded/unzipped and click "Open" to add it to the virtual machine configuration.
+Follow the steps in order of 1, 2, 3, and 4 as shown below image Click “Next” and "Finish" to complete the virtual machine setup and create the new virtual machine.</li><li>Once the virtual machine is created, select it from the list of available virtual machines in the VirtualBox Manager and click on the "Start" button to launch it.</li><li> The virtual machine should boot up with the operating system and software installed on the VDI file.
+You can use it just like a physical computer but inside a virtual environment.</li><li> That's it!
+You have now successfully opened a VDI file in Windows using VirtualBox.</li>

 </ol>